Dale Hall Community Primary School

 Teaching Assistants

-Our Teaching Assistants in Year 5 this year are Mrs Ward and Mrs Wilce.
-We are also supported by Mrs Berry and Mrs Bacha.
+Our Teaching Assistants in Year 5 this year are Mrs Parker and Mrs Ward.
+Our LSA is Mrs Wilson.

 Diversity in our curriculum